aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-psd-layer-features-effects/apply-adjustment-layers-psd-files/_index.md

 Now you have successfully applied the Levels adjustment as well, and you can **convert PSD to png** or any other raster format by calling `save("output.png")`.

-## Common Issues & Tips
+## Common issues & tips
 - **Null Pointer Exceptions** – Always verify that `adjustmentLayer` is not null before calling `mergeLayerTo`.
 - **Incorrect Base Layer** – If your PSD has a different background layer, adjust the index (`im.getLayers()[0]`) accordingly.
 - **Large Files** – For very large PSDs, consider increasing the JVM heap size (`-Xmx2g` or higher) to avoid out‑of‑memory errors.
 - **License Errors** – Ensure you’ve set the Aspose license before loading files in production to avoid evaluation watermarks.
 - **Export to Image** – After merging, you can call `im.save("output.png")` to **convert PSD to image** in formats like PNG, JPEG, or BMP.

-## Frequently Asked Questions
+## Frequently asked questions

 **Q: What is the Aspose.PSD library?**
 A: Aspose.PSD is a Java API that lets developers load, manipulate, and save Photoshop PSD files without needing Photoshop installed.

 **Q: Can I use Aspose.PSD for free?**
 A: Yes!
 Aspose offers a free trial for you to explore their library.
-You can sign up [here](https://releases.aspose.com/).
+You can sign up for a free trial (https://releases.aspose.com/).

 **Q: Do I need Photoshop installed to use Aspose.PSD?**
 A: No, you do not need Photoshop.
 Aspose.PSD works independently to manipulate PSD files programmatically.

 **Q: Where can I find documentation for Aspose.PSD?**
-A: You can visit the documentation page [here](https://reference.aspose.com/psd/java/) to explore features, classes, and methods.
+A: You can visit the Aspose.PSD Java documentation (https://reference.aspose.com/psd/java/) to explore features, classes, and methods.

 **Q: How do I get support for Aspose products?**
 A: You can access support via the [Aspose forum](https://forum.aspose.com/c/psd/34) where you can ask questions and find solutions.